Get all the latest Airbnb data for Cluj-Napoca

 What's the average and median nightly price on Airbnb in Cluj-Napoca in 2026?

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Cluj-Napoca.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Cluj-Napoca.

 How much do nightly prices vary by neighborhood in Cluj-Napoca in 2026?